• Skip to main content

 • Make a bowl with the tofu: top brown rice and roasted vegetables with the tofu and drizzle with the leftover marinade.
 You can cut your tofu in cubes before adding to the marinade.

-• To serve at breakfast: pairs very well with scramble tofu, toast and roasted potatoes.
+• To serve at breakfast: pairs very well with scrambled silken tofu, toast and oil-free lemon roasted potatoes.

 • The total prep time was estimated at 2 hours including 1 hour for pressing the tofu + 1 hour minimum for marinating.